-African Pygmy Hedgehogs are amazing creatures and can make excellent pets as we’ve found out.
-Everyday we seem to learn some new amazing fact about pygmy hedgehogs.
+Hedgehogs are amazing creatures and can make excellent pets as we’ve found out.
+Everyday we seem to learn some new amazing facts about our hedgehog.

-Lets take a look at some pygmy hedgehog facts in detail in the rest of this article.
+Lets take a look at some amazing things about hedgehogs in the rest of this article.

-Pygmy hedgehogs are nocturnal, they sleep during the day and come out at night.
-In the wild at night they forage for food, covering large distances in their search.
+Hedgehogs are nocturnal by nature, they sleep during the day and come out at night to feed.
+They can sleep as much as 18 hours a day.
+In the wild during the night they forage for food, covering large distances in their search.

 When they are kept as pets they will still exhibit this nocturnal behaviour as they come out at night looking for food and then spending hours on their running wheels walking and running for miles.
 Eventually settling down to sleep when day breaks.

-In captivity when kept as pets they live a lot longer compared to in the wild.
-As pets, they can live to around five years on average with some living to eight years or more.
+In captivity when hedgehogs are kept as pets they live a lot longer compared to in the wild.
+As pets, they can live between 3 to 5 years on average with some living to 8 years or more.
+However, tumors and cancers can cut their lifespan considerably with sarcoma type tumors being popular around the age of 3.

-Pygmy hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
+Hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
+Hedgehogs will constantly smell the air around them aswell as objects in their vicinity.

 They have evolved this heightened sense of smell to compensate for their poor eyesight and allow them to hunt in the darkness in the wild.